idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 complementarity.

-In addition, during the conference, we also established a long-term exchange mechanism with the iGEM teams of Ocean University of China and Zhengzhou University, and agreed to regularly hold online sharing meetings, to continuously interact around such topics as \"project progress synchronization\", \"contest defense skills\" and \"exchange of human practice cases\", and to transform a single exchange into long-term inter-school collaboration in the process of resource sharing and thinking collision, so as to inject cross-school wisdom into the promotion of their iGEM projects.
+In addition, during the conference, we also established a long-term exchange mechanism with the iDEC teams of Ocean University of China and Zhengzhou University, and agreed to regularly hold online sharing meetings, to continuously interact around such topics as \"project progress synchronization\", \"contest defense skills\" and \"exchange of human practice cases\", and to transform a single exchange into long-term inter-school collaboration in the process of resource sharing and thinking collision, so as to inject cross-school wisdom into the promotion of their iDEC projects.

 ![picture_22](https://static.igem.wiki/teams/5562/collabroation/22.webp)